-Based in Charlotte, Albemarle (ALB) is in the Basic Materials sector, and so far this year, shares have seen a price change of -4.72%.
-The specialty chemicals company is paying out a dividend of $0.37 per share at the moment, with a dividend yield of 2% compared to the Chemical - Diversified industry's yield of 2% and the S&P 500's yield of 1.96%.
+Headquartered in Charlotte, Albemarle (ALB) is a Basic Materials stock that has seen a price change of -5.83% so far this year.
+Currently paying a dividend of $0.37 per share, the company has a dividend yield of 2.03%.
+In comparison, the Chemical - Diversified industry's yield is 1.62%, while the S&P 500's yield is 1.94%.

 Taking a look at the company's dividend growth, its current annualized dividend of $1.47 is up 9.7% from last year.
-Over the last 5 years, Albemarle has increased its dividend 5 times on a year-over-year basis for an average annual increase of 5.32%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Albemarle's current payout ratio is 27%, meaning it paid out 27% of its trailing 12-month EPS as dividend.
+Albemarle has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 5.32%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Albemarle's current payout ratio is 24%, meaning it paid out 24% of its trailing 12-month EPS as dividend.

-Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
+It's more common to see larger companies with more established profits give out dividends.
+Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, ALB is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).